reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ## Example of CSRF Attack
 Let us now understand the anatomy of a CSRF attack with the help of an example:

-1. Let us suppose a user logs in to a website `www.myfriendlybank.com` from a login page.
+1. Suppose a user logs in to a website `www.myfriendlybank.com` from a login page.
 The website is vulnerable to CSRF attacks.
 2. The web application for the website authenticates the user and sends back a cookie in the response.
 The web application populates the cookie with the information that the user is authenticated.
 3. As part of a web browser's behavior concerning cookie handling, it will send this cookie to the server for all subsequent interactions.
 4. The user next visits a malicious website without logging out of `myfriendlybank.com`.
 This malicious site contains a banner that looks like this: